LP2X0X/PROGRAMMING/Web Dev/5 - React/5.8 - React Router and CSS Modules/5.8.2 - React Router/5.8.2.2 - React Router Ver 6.4+/5.8.2.2.1 - Terms/Fetch on Render.md

  - strategy
 ---

-### 1️⃣ Fetch-on-Render

-Definition: In this strategy, the component is rendered first, and the data fetching happens after the component has mounted.
+**Definition**: In this strategy, the component is rendered first, and the data fetching happens after the component has mounted.
 Typically, this is done using the useEffect hook in React.

 #### How it Works: